Johann Balthasar Schupp: Hamburg years

 On Friday 20 July 1649 Balthasar Schupp was installed in his new office by Pastor Müller who had, it seems, taken charge during the interregnum at the "Hauptkirche".
 Later a serious rivalry would emerge between the two men.

-By now aged not quite 40 Schupp was already richly experienced, possessing more knowledge of the ways of the world than almost anyone else.
-He had also lived long enough to have formed strong convictions concerning virtually everything that happened, always firmly and consistently based on his Protestant world view.
-He was determined that the centrality of Christin faith in human existence should always be taken seriously.
-In these and other respects he may be compared to Philipp Spener (1635-1705) and the Pietists who came to the fore during the second half of the seventeenth century.
-Schupp was not exactly a typical churchman-scholar, although he certainly possessed an abundance of knowledge, was well read, and blessed with a formidable memory.
-His more remarkable defining gifts involved the effectiveness of his communication skills, whether in negotiation with great men or in delivering a sermon to a church congregation.
-In that respect he was without question the right man in the right job.
+Nearly 40, he formed strong convictions on various topics based on his Protestant world view.
+He believed in the centrality of Christin faith in human existence.
+In these and other respects he may be compared to Philipp Spener (1635–1705) and the Pietists who came to the fore during the second half of the seventeenth century.

 Schupp was very conscious of the burden of responsibilities that came with his office.
 There was some time for writing, but it is nevertheless no coincidence that whereas he had hitherto published only in Latin, works published during his eleven Hamburg years appeared in German.
 That transition alone would be enough to secure him a place in the history of German literature.
 He was, at least initially, able to limit his official work.
 He was required to preach three sermons a week, on Sundays, Wednesdays and Fridays.
 Sometimes there were also prayer sessions to be conducted on Thursdays.
 It was for the sermons, however, that he became known.
 It was normal for Lutheran pastors to use their sermons to launch attacks on Jews, Catholics, Calvinists and atheists.
 Schupp did not do that.
 The focus of his criticism was not on cohorts of people defined by shared religious beliefs, but on the sins and follies of his own fellow-citizens.
 In their style his sermons did not follow the traditional format of a formulaic and scholarly treatise.
 Instead his syntax was fresh, contemporary and compelling.
 He would use examples from the everyday lives of his listeners, introducing anecdotes and even jokes.
 Schupp employed these devices and techniques not only when addressing his own congregations, but also when appearing as a guest preacher in other churches nearby, greatly swelling congregations in the process.